skandyn-sh/skandyn-sh.github.io/_posts/2018-12-04-mutt-terminal-email.markdown

 $ mkdir -p ~/.mutt/cache
 $ touch ~/.mutt/muttrc
 ```
-add the following lines to the file and then edit it "name, user, password"
+add the following lines to the file and then edit it "name, user and password"
 ```
 set from = "user@gmail.com"
 set realname = "Your Name"